sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/hardware_overview.md

 ## GPIO

 The PTH pins on the side of the board allow you to provide power, access the I<sup>2</sup>C Data and Clock lines, and there are two pins available for UART/generic programming purposes.
-In normal operation, IO9 acts as a "data ready" interrupt, so a user could use that to synchronize measurements if needed.
+In normal operation, IO9 acts as a "data ready" interrupt; this pin could be used to synchronize measurements if needed.

 <!--
 <figure markdown>